romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-Can you erase the history of a repository to keep sensitive data secret once it has been committed?
+Q: Can you erase the history of a repository to keep sensitive data secret once it has been committed?
 <details><summary>Show the answer</summary><p>

 - **No. While you can overwrite a commit, the sensitive data must be considered unsecure once committed.
 If it involves a secret/password, it must be renewed**